End-to-End PKI and TLS Automation

 3) Vault Server Certificate (03_issue_vault_server_cert.sh)

-What: Creates/uses a PKI role (EC keys, server usage) and issues the Vault server certificate with DNS/IP SANs for 127.0.0.1.
-Writes:
+What: Creates or reuses a PKI role and issues the Vault server certificate with the DNS and IP SANs the service actually needs.
+It writes:

 Why: Proper file modes and split artifacts match typical TLS consumers and simplify Docker/Podman mounts.